Bulk flowchart icon

 OutputPath= d:\pathDirectory where to save the flow charts.
 OutputPath must be the name of an existing directory.
 Existing files will not be overwritten.

 OutputFormat= extOutput file format.
 The file format is given as the standard file extension, such as gif, tif, png or vsd.
-You can use any file format that Visustin saves in, including Visustin-specific formats such as code.gif or code.png.
-As a special case, OutputFormat=html+gif for HTML with GIF and html+png for HTML with PNG.
+You can use any file format that Visustin saves in.
+Special cases:

 [Source]ValueDescription